nmrf/sadata-user-manual/members/users-admin.md

 ### 4.8 Users

-On the Users page Administrators can manage all of the registered users and perform the following functions:
+On the Users page Administrators and Managers can manage all of the registered users and perform the following functions:

 * Edit existing users \(details, user type, password, delete\)
 * Assign users to a particular organisation, individually or by batch editing